EROTICSUBLIME_043 crop.jpeg

 * 'scarily beautiful' - Sydney Morning Herald * 'stunning performance' - Washington Post * 'riveting' - New York Times

 Jane Sheldon is an Australian-American vocal performer.
 Her latest album is I am a tree, I am a mouth (“conceptually brilliant… a vocal and compositional triumph, beautifully realised with splendid restraint” - Limelight Magazine).
 The release was listed in the New Yorker’s Notable Recordings of 2022.
-Her next album, Flowermuscle, is due out late 2024 on Badabing Records.
+Her next album, Flowermuscle, is due out early 2025 on Badabing Records.

 Praised by the New York Times for singing “sublimely”, the Sydney Morning Herald for “a brilliant tour de force”, and The Australian for “mesmerising emotional truth”, Jane has established an international reputation for highly specialized contemporary opera and art music for voice.
 She is an Artistic Associate at Sydney Chamber Opera.

-Her own body of compositional work includes electronic music, chamber music, opera installations, works for dance companies, and large-scale sound installations for museums.
-Described as “riveting” (New York Times) and “gripping” (Limelight Magazine), Jane’s compositions focus on the experience of altered or transformative states of being.
+Jane’s compositional work includes electronic music, chamber music, opera installations, works for dance companies, and large-scale sound installations for museums.
+Described as “riveting” (New York Times) and “gripping” (Financial Times), Jane’s compositions focus on the experience of altered or transformative states of being.

 Photo by Lisa Tomasetti for Sydney Chamber Opera